nutriverse/mwana/README.md

 `mwana` computes prevalence for:

 - Wasting on the basis of WFHZ and/edema (Read vignettes)
-- Wasting on the basis of the absolute values of MUAC and/or edema: here, when variable age is available, mwana applies MFAZ flags, otherwise it applies the flagging criteria around the absolute values of MUAC, to exclude outliers before computing prevalence, but the actual prevalence is done on the absolute values.
+- Wasting on the basis of the raw MUAC values and/or edema: here, when variable age is available, mwana applies MFAZ flags, otherwise it applies the flagging criteria around the raw MUAC values, to exclude outliers before computing prevalence, but the actual prevalence is done on the raw values.
 (Read link to the specific section in the vignettes)
 - Wasting on the basis of MFAZ and/edema: outliers excluded using MFAZ flags.
 (Read link to the specific section in the vignettes)
 - Combined prevalence of wasting: here a concept of combined flags is